NicLandajo/Crate/README.md

 ## Updating Crate

-Check for updates using the Update button in Crate's Settings page, or visit the repository and open version.txt which lists the current version, what changed, and which files to replace.
+Check for updates using the Update button in Crate's Settings page, or visit the repository and open `version.txt` which lists the current version, what changed, and which files to replace.
 Most updates only affect very few files, making the process a simple file swap with no risk to your libraries, carts, or user data.
+We recommend duplicating your current Crate folder before updating.
+For example, keep your `crate_v2.0.0` folder untouched, name the duplicate `crate_v2.0.1`, and replace the affected files inside it.
+Then point your `init.py` to the new folder.
+This way you can always roll back to a previous version if needed.

 ## Licenses